-We know we need a new approach to leadership to get us through this time of change.
+We need a new approach to leadership to get us through this time of change.

 The essence of great leadership, we believe, is about delivering just two things: inspiration and results.

-At first glance it might seem to make sense to start with finding new ways to deliver results.
-After all, we urgently need to address the issues and crises we face, and only after we have done that will we really have time for all this ‘inspiration’ and ‘emotion’ stuff.
+At first glance it might seem to make sense to start by focusing on results.
+After all, there are so many urgent issues and crises we need to address that we don’t really have time to step back and think about ‘inspiration’.

-Or, think about it this way: if you’re on a plane, every single pre-flight safety check tells you exactly the same thing,
+Or, think about it this way: when you’re on a plane, every single pre-flight safety check tells you the same thing,

-This book, Inner Leadership, will give you the tools to put your oxygen mask in place, creating emotional engagement and inspiration in yourself.
-Then you will be ready to help others do the same.
+We have to start with inspiration.
+This book, called Inner Leadership, will give you the tools to put your own ‘oxygen mask’ in place and create calmness, clarity, and inspiration in yourself.
+Then you will be ready to do the same for others.

 This is Inner Leadership.

 Adapted from Inner Leadership: tools for building inspiration in times of change.